multiversx/mx-docs/docs/developers/react-development-guidelines.md

 However, in a big team and in a big project, small quirks and personal preferences can add up and turn the codebase into a big lasagna.

-Given this, we have established some basic principles and a code style we would like to follow in this project.
+Given this, we have established some basic principles and a code style we would like to follow.
 These are, of course, not set in stone, and can be changed, given a valid reason.

 :::important
 * We use **yarn** as a package manager.